IRB Application Process

-- Complete the IRB Application Form (with all appropriate signatures).
+- Complete the IRB Application Form (DOC) (with all appropriate signatures).
 Once submitted, an IRB member will review and decide whether the proposal should undergo an exempt, expedited, or full review process.

 - Outline your description of proposed project in the application form.